StefanosTzaf/OS/3_assignment/README.md

     have to be suspended there till there is some space in buffer).
 Then visitor checks if the buffer is empty AND if there is a table available to take a seat immediatelly.
 If not, visitor will be suspended in the buffer.
 When visitor takes a seat make an order and wait for it in his chair semaphore after awakening receptionist.
-When visitor's order is ready and has been woken up by receptionist, visitor eats for a ranodm time in the interval given and then leaves the bar.
+When visitor's order is ready and has been woken up by receptionist, visitor eats for a random time in the interval given and then leaves the bar.

     IMPORTANT: Before leaving, if visitor was the last one of its table and table was occupied, then wakes up 4 visitors (if there are any) that are waiting in the buffer to take a seat.
 Also if he is the last one in the bar and the bar is closing wakes up receptionist to close the bar.